lucasvtiradentes/gcal-sync/README.md

   const configs = {
     ticktickSync: {
       icsCalendars: [
-        ['webcal://othercalendar1.ics', 'gcal_1', 'gcal_completed'], // everything will be synced
+        ['webcal://icscal1.ics', 'gcal_1', 'gcal_completed'],                             // everything will be synced
-        ['webcal://othercalendar2.ics', 'gcal_2', 'gcal_completed', { tag: '#FUN' }], // everything will be synced, but marks all tasks with a label
+        ['webcal://icscal2.ics', 'gcal_2', 'gcal_completed', { tag: '#FUN' }],            // everything will be synced, but marks all tasks with a label
-        ['webcal://yourticktickcal.ics', 'gcal_all_tasks', 'gcal_completed', { ignoredTags: ['#FUN'] }] // everything will be synced, excepts tasks with the specifieds labels
+        ['webcal://icscal3.ics', 'gcal_all', 'gcal_completed', { ignoredTags: ['#FUN'] }] // everything will be synced, excepts tasks with the specifieds labels
       ]
     },
     githubSync: {